 The city of Montpellier is located in the south of France, closed to the mediterranean sea and can be reached from Paris in 3h30 by TGV train.
 Its sweet climate, its cultural and economical dynamisms, as well as its student life make of Montpellier a very attractive place to settle.

-The SMARTeam is located in the University of Montpellier (France).
+The SMARTeam is located in the University of Montpellier (France), in Balard Building of the Cnrs campus.
 It is part of the institute of Biomolecules Max Mousseron (UMR Cnrs 5247).
 Our current research projects mainly concern the synthesis and the studies of original molecules, based on supramolecular or interlocked architectures (peptido and glycorotaxanes, lassos, double-lassos, molecular muscles), aimed to be used from the material (polymers) to the medicinal field (recognition, targeting, prodrugs, probes, diagnosis, ...).
 We are particularly interested in new conceptual approaches using Molecular Machines.

 Last News !

 Covers of Journals !